Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 Best for: A masterclass in modern minimalism.

 Named after the god of wine and revelry, the Gucci Dionysus collection taps into Michele’s more-is-more mentality as it continues to expand the Gucci vocabulary.
 Yep, we all know the brand’s affiliation with equestrian-inspired aesthetics.
 But the introduction of tiger heads is something to get used to.
-At a first glance, the Gucci bags seem to showcase a horseshoe buckle, but a closer glance reveals tiger-head hardware, as a nod to Greek mythology.
+At first glance, the Gucci bags seem to showcase a horseshoe buckle, but a closer glance reveals tiger-head hardware, as a nod to Greek mythology.

 Taking New York by storm within months of its inception, the Gucci Dionysus remains a highly coveted collector’s item for fashion aficionados and it-girls.
 Festooned with monogrammed canvas and ethereal accents, the eclectic collection is characterized by fantasy and festivity.